MatthewDeWaal888/PROG7311-POE-Part2-ST10069070/README.md

 **Written in:** C# (Visual Studio)

+**Note:** This README file will show you how to set up the development environment for the Agri-Energy Connect platform and how to build and launch the system.

 ### Development Environment
 This section will show you how to set up the development environment with Visual Studio.